1883 Proof Sovereign and 1883 Proof Half Sovereign struck at the Sydney Mint, offered as a pair for $250,000

 This 1883 Proof Half Sovereign was also first offered in November 1981 (Lot 1001) and again in July 1988 (Lot 2309).

-The coin was sold with the sovereign in 1985 by Barrie Winsor through M. R. Roberts.
+The coin was sold with the 1883 Proof Sovereign in 1989 by Barrie Winsor through M. R. Roberts.

 A Coin of Record is an artistic interpretation of coinage, a strikingly beautiful coin beyond ordinary currency.
 Individually crafted to standards far exceeding that required of a circulating coin, using special coining techniques.
 Whereas production of circulating coinage was dictated by Government, Coins of Record were struck at the discretion of the mint master.

 Coins of Record were not produced every year and, as they were individually crafted, the process was time consuming and the mintages minuscule.
-For gold proofs, generally ten pieces or less.
+For gold proofs of the Sydney Mint, generally four pieces or less.
 There were several occasions when only a single coin was struck.

 114998-N&V-1883-Proof-Sovereign-OBV-TECH-May-2026